 This is a very long post so brace yourself.

 In hindsight, it was surprising how come it took so long for me to come to the realization but I guess the directness with which Prof. Smith addressed those issues is what jolted me wide awake.
-A few years ago, it did not take much for me to accept that the Bible did not contain science and was not a scientific document in any shape for.
+A few years ago, it did not take much for me to accept that the Bible did not contain science and was not a scientific document in any shape or form.
 Yet it took me so long to accept the Bible is not a work of historiography.
 I was heading down this path for a while now but what I think prevented me from making peace with that reality is the Bible and the faith it professes is much more closely related to history than it is to science.
 Chapter 4 “The Formation of Israel’s Concepts of God: Collective Memory and Amnesia in the Bible“, and the post script “Biblical Memory between Religion, Theology and History” in The Memoirs of God challenged me on what Smith called the “Idol of History”, causing me to re-evaluate the Bible’s relationship with history as well as thinking more carefully about what history means.

 It was round about the time I was reading The Memoirs of God that I came across N.T.
 Wright’s lecture on the meanings of history which you can find here with helpful lecture notes.
 (I will be repeatedly reference that lecture here so it is well worth checking out.)
 There are even more than the 8 meanings of history that Prof. Wright outlined but it goes to show history is polysemous and without much thought we use it in a number of nuanced ways.
 However, when it comes to the Bible we do need to take care with how we use the word because problems arise when we confuse the different senses of the word.
 First of all the Bible is not history in every sense of the word.
 It’s specifically not Wright’s third meaning which is a work of historiography i.e. what the professional historian does.
 Yet Christians, particularly for apologetic purposes, want to consider the Bible as empirically accurate history according to modern standards.
 This insistence is what Smith calls making an idol out of history, where ones faith is built upon modern empirical standards.
 In the course of this piece I will expand on what I mean by these things.